What’s involved with file naming and organizing photos?

-If the final images are fewer than 100, the numbering starts at 01.
+- If the final set of images is fewer than 100, I start the numbering at 01.

-I started using external hard drives for storing all my photos (as well as for backups), because by that point I was working on two different computers and needed to access the files on both computers.
+I started using external hard drives for storing all my photos (as well as for backups), because by then I was working on different computers and needed to access the files from both computers.